Ghajini (2008 film): Soundtrack

 The film has six songs, including two remixes, composed by A. R. Rahman and with lyrics penned by Prasoon Joshi.

+Reception

-ReceptionBollywood Hungama wrote, "The music of Ghajini is all set to make waves way into 2009 after the Christmas release of the film.
+Bollywood Hungama wrote, "The music of Ghajini is all set to make waves way into 2009 after the Christmas release of the film.
 When 'best of the best' list would be compiled at the year end, it would be hard to ignore Ghajini."Rediff.com gave it the highest possible rating of five stars with the reviewer praising Rahman saying, "This could just be one of his finest albums ever.
 Not just are the tracks great, but each one segues into the next with perfect unpredictability."
 According to the Indian trade website Box Office India, the soundtrack album sold about 1.9 million units, making it the year's best selling Bollywood music soundtrack album.